Homeschooling in Alaska

 Homeschooling in Alaska is fantastic!
-In fact, if we hadn't moved here, I don't know if I would have even considered homeschooling.
-The laws, system and community are so easy to navigate and homeschooling is so common in the state that it makes it all very easy to start, continue and have great success.
+In fact, we’ve heard that a few families hadn’t even considered homeschooling until they moved to Alaska.
+The laws, system, and community are easy to navigate and homeschooling is very common in the state communities.
+Alaska not only makes it easy to start homeschooling, but also to continue through and have great success.
 The state of Alaska has very few legal requirements for homeschoolers.
 The state does not require a parent to notify, test, seek approval, file forms, or have any teaching credentials if they choose to homeschool their children.

 Homeschooling Laws in Alaska

 The burden is on the state to prove that parents are not teaching their children in the case of a legal issue.
 That being said, there are many families that homeschool through a public school program.
-We, for example, are enrolled in Raven Correspondence School which is in the Yukon-Koyukuk School district, several hundred miles to the north of us.
-They have an office in Anchorage, as well as several other cities around the state, where they employ a small number of advisory teachers and administrative staff.
+For example, a homeschooling family could be enrolled in Raven Correspondence School, which is in the Yukon-Koyukuk school district several hundred miles away from the family’s home.
+The school has an office in Anchorage, as well as several other cities around the state, where they employ a small number of advisory teachers and administrative staff.

 There are many of these distance-learning schools available throughout the state.
-Most of the school districts throughout the state have one that anyone around the state can participate in.
+Most of the school districts throughout the state have one in which anyone around the state can participate.
 Families choose which one they like based on many factors.
-In our case, we chose Raven because of the great relationship we had with our advisory teacher and based on the social and educational opportunities Raven provides in the Anchorage area.
+For example, they may choose Raven because of the great relationship with their advisory teacher and based on the social and educational opportunities Raven provides in the Anchorage area.

 As a side note, children enrolled in private school can be dually enrolled in a public homeschool program.
 These families can choose to enroll part time (2 core subjects) or full time.
 They have the same requirements and are given an allotment of funds.
 If they complete their program through grade 12 they receive a public school diploma along with their private school diploma.
 This is a unique opportunity to give people a taste of homeschooling.
-It was the way we were introduced and gave us the confidence to continue on a full time, exclusive basis.
+It is the way some families were introduced, and thus gave them the confidence to continue on a full time, exclusive basis.